 Paul Heyman was shocked just like everybody else at the dramatic change the man who used to call himself "The sensation of the nation, the number-one creation" had gone through.

 "Nobody believed that this was Billy Graham.
-Everybody thought, ‘Billy Graham died, and this guy replaced him.’"
+Everybody thought, ‘Billy Graham died, and this guy replaced him,’” recalls Heyman.

-Vince McMahon and the WWF generously paid for the surgery and brought Superstar Billy Graham back one more time, but he would end up blowing a rotator cuff and had a severely injured ankle.
+Vince McMahon and the WWF generously paid for the surgery and brought Superstar Billy Graham back one more time, but he ended up blowing a rotator cuff and severely injured his ankle.
 Graham’s mobility was so limited in his last match against "The Natural" Butch Reed, where they battled in a steel cage at MSG, that his in-ring career was effectively over.